WayneBrown/learnwebgl2/_sources/11_surface_properties/09_heightmaps.rst

 mapping* -- not to create fantastic renderings. *Displacement mapping* is typically combined with other surface property techniques to create life-like renderings.

+A disadvantage to *heightmaps* is the need for a large number of vertices in a model's triangular mesh, which increases memory requirements and slows rendering.

 Glossary
 --------